vishvAsa/kalpAntaram/strI-dharma-paddhatiH/leslie/0/05_Bibliography.md

 Sanskrit text ed.
 Nārāyaṇa Rāma Acarya, N.S.
 5th edn., Bombay 1949.
 Nyāyakośa
 Dictionary of technical terms of Indian philosophy, ed.
 B. Jhalakikar, revised V. Abhyankar, Poona 1928.
 Padmapurāṇa
 Sanskrit text ed.
 V.N.
 Mandlik, 4 vols., An., Pune 1893-4.
-Parāśaramädhavīya
+Parāśaramādhavīya
 Sanskrit text of the Parāśarasmrti with the commentary of Madhava- cārya, ed.
 V.S.
 Islāmapurkar, vols.
 I and II, 4 parts, Bombay 1893-1906.* Sanskrit text of the Parasarasmrti with the commentary of Madhava-

 [[350]]